Michaelangel007/nanofont3x4/README.md

 # Uppercase 3x3

-A 3x3 uppercase has been "solved" or "known" for qutie sometime as I mentioned above.
+A 3x3 uppercase has been "solved" or "known" for quite sometime as I mentioned above.
 This seemed like a good place to start.

 If we start with a 3x3 uppercase font then does that imply that the lowercase glyph must be focused around a 2x2 cell?
 Let's find out!